garrandall/popular-music-data/tracks/i-am-not-my-hair-india-arie.md

 Breast Cancer and Chemotherapy
 Took away her crown and glory
 She promised God if she was to survive
-She would enjoy everyday of her life ooh
+She would enjoy everyday of her life oh
 On national television
 Her diamond eyes are sparkling
 Bald headed like a full moon shining